wernerglinka/metalsmith-nunjucks-components/src/content/index.md

     paddingTop: false
     paddingBottom: false
     reverse: false
+    text:
       title: Metalsmith Company Starter
       header: "h1"
       subTitle: Using "sectioned" pages to build flexible page layouts
       prose: This starter is build in the style of a company marketing site.
 The components on this site are bare-bone interpretations of common information presentation patterns that can be found on many corporate websites.
 [The source code for this site can be found on GitHub](https://github.com/wernerglinka/metalsmith-company-starter).
     hasCtas: true
     ctas:
       - url: "https://github.com/wernerglinka/ms-components"